-Investment risk was kept at a moderate level in 2016.
-At the end of 2016, investment assets totaled EUR 37.7 million (28.1) at fair value.
+At the end of 2017, investment assets including cash at bank totaled EUR 44.1 million (37.7) at fair value.
 Only liquid euro-denominated direct and indirect interest rate instruments, indirect equity investments and deposits were used in the investments.

-Fixed income investments were allocated to money market funds, bonds issued by EEA states and direct bonds issued by Nordic credit institutions and companies.
-At the end of the year, the average maturity of fixed income investments was 2.3 years (1.9).
+Fixed income investments were allocated to money market funds, bonds issued by credit institutions and companies and bank deposits.
+At the end of the year, the average maturity of fixed income investments was 1.8 years (1.7).